lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To toggle hiding the formula bar :menuselection:`View --> Formula Bar`.
 To toggle viewing the status bar at the bottom :menuselection:`View --> Status Bar`.
 To toggle showing the headers that show what each cell is like a4 :menuselection:`View --> View Headers`.
 To toggle viewing gridlines :menuselection:`View --> View Grid Lines`.

 To add a new spreadsheet quickly at the end press the :guilabel:`+` button at the bottom.
 To switch between different sheets left click on the sheet name at the bottom bar.
 To delete a sheet you added right click on it :menuselection:` Delete Sheet` and then confirm you are deleting that sheet.
 To rename a sheet right click on the sheets name and :menuselection:`Rename Sheet`.
+To see which sheet you are on it will be underlinded at the bottom bar and also say how many sheets along the bottom bar.

 To quit LibreOffice Calc press :kbd:`Control+Q`.